AdamJSc/prediction-league/docs/domain-knowledge.md

 The agent method can then invoke `domain.GuardFromContext(ctx).AttemptMatchesTarget(ctx.Realm.PIN)` which returns a `boolean` to determine whether or not the incoming request should be authorised.

-This permissions-based mechanism can most likely be simplified and should be revisited in the future.
+This permissions-based mechanism can most likely be simplified and should be revisited in the future (replace with routing middleware etc.)